 - 8.1 The SEA Directive and the Planning Act both recommends public involvement in the SA process.
 Furthermore, they expect the outcome of public consultation to be taken into account.
 It is also a requirement that designated consultation bodies in the UK are consulted at each relevant stage of the SA process.
 These bodies are: - English Heritage. - Natural England. - Environment Agency - 8.2 The Council has an adopted Statement of Community Involvement that sets out how it will consult the public on planning documents.
 All these requirements have been followed in preparing the SA Report. - 8.3 There has been extensive internal consultation.
-The preparation of the SA has been a corporate effort with the Planning Policy Team coordinating it. - 8.4 It is intended that the SA Report of the Core Strategy Publication Document will be published for full public consultation to give the public a final opportunity to input into the process.
+The preparation of the SA has been a corporate effort with the Planning Policy Team coordinating it. - 8.4 It is intended that the Draft SA Report will be published for full public consultation to give the public the opportunity to also input into the process.